 - Merchants can benefit hugely from this - all with very little effort

 Shopify acquired 6 River Systems in 2019 for $450 million and has since put it to work to create a US-wide Shopify Shipping network.
 This means faster shipping and happier customers.

 Shopify Shipping is currently available in the US, Canada, and Australia.
-Merchants can take advantage of pre-negotiated rates with major carriers in these countries and offer cheaper shipping rates to customers depending on your Shopify plan.
+Merchants can take advantage of pre-negotiated rates and offer cheaper shipping rates to customers depending on your Shopify plan.